Fernaniii/FernandoJoseBootcamp/README.md

 > [!NOTE]
->see the other sample in jornal including Note, Tip, Important, Warning and Caution
+>see the other sample in journal including Note, Tip, Important, Warning and Caution

-HOW TO MAKE readme.md BEAUTIFUL look [Format readme.md](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).
+HOW TO MAKE README.md BEAUTIFUL look [Format readme.md](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).

-[GITHUB and GIT] (journal.txt)
+[GITHUB and GIT] (File:journal.md)